stanleynguyen/holey-moley/README.md

 #### NodeJS backend

-Our choice of this backend technologies because of its asynchronous nature, which makes it able to tens of thousands of concurrent connections (this will be further elaborated in [Concurrency](#concurrency) Section).
+Our choice of this backend technology is because of its asynchronous nature, which makes it able to handle tens of thousands of concurrent connections (this will be further elaborated in [Concurrency](#concurrency) Section).
 The fact that our game does not need much CPU-intensive computations